ocramz/ocramz.github.io/_posts/2021-06-22-finding-core-th.markdown

                        }
 {% endhighlight %}

 First, we need a function that looks up all the annotations from the module internals (aptly named `ModGuts` in ghc) and attempts to decode them via their Data interface.
+Here we are using a custom `Target` type, which could carry additional metadata.

 {% highlight haskell %}
-extractAnns :: Data b => ModGuts -> (ModGuts, [b])
+extractAnns :: ModGuts -> (ModGuts, [Target])
 extractAnns guts = (guts', xs) where
     (anns_clean, xs) = partitionMaybe findTargetAnn (mg_anns guts)